canizalesjaime/homebot/homebot_ros2_ws/README.md

 * ros open source
 * add camera in ros2 to docker bot(still debugging) check the c++ camera packages
 * tmux and neovim for better performance outside vscode
-* solve power bank issue for pi 5
-* build better base for robot with 3d printer
 * make urdf file for homebot and arm, use dht table for arm frames
-* make a 3d printed drone
 * touch keyboard app for kubuntu
-* design your own arm
 * fix tennis navigation
 * try networking between computer, arm, and mini bot use ros_ip.
 Look into networking and firewalls
-* autocad or freecad for designing
+* autocad or freecad for designing: drone, arm, homebot base

 ## steps to start